Building HR and Institutional Capacities to Deliver Public Sector Reforms

 As knowledge hub for public finance officials in the SEE region, we aim to underpin the discussion around leading reforms, enabling officials to better understand the true underlying challenges that reforms should address, and the contexts, in which they happen.
 A comprehensive human resource function is crucial in these efforts, and authorities need to have in place modern project governance, with a management framework and dedicated work teams.

-We will look at how to create an enabling environment and develop a human resources management that will allow officials to thrive.
-We will introduce possible approaches to better build those capacities, such as, for example, Problem-Driven Iterative Adaptation (PDIA).
+We looked at how to create an enabling environment and develop a human resources management that will allow officials to thrive.
+We introduced possible approaches to better build those capacities, such as, for example, Problem-Driven Iterative Adaptation (PDIA).

-The workshop will apply a participatory learning design and discuss regional experience in building HR and institutional capacities required for implementing public sector reforms, looking in particular into the real case of SEE modern tax administrations.
-Participants will share concrete examples of what works and what not.
-Suggested reading materials will be made available before the event, and will help participants prepare for their active involvement.
+The workshop applied a participatory learning design and discussed regional experience in building HR and institutional capacities required for implementing public sector reforms, looking in particular into the real case of SEE modern tax administrations.
+Participants shared concrete examples of what worked and what not.
+Suggested reading materials was made available before the event, and helped participants prepare for their active involvement.

-This workshop is designed for senior officials of tax administrations and ministries of finance, who are actively involved in managing human resources and institutional change, as needed to effectively promote PFM reforms.
+This workshop has been designed for senior officials of tax administrations and ministries of finance, who are actively involved in managing human resources and institutional change, as needed to effectively promote PFM reforms.

-In view of the interactive nature of the event, it will be helpful if participants have a good command of the English language as no interpretation services will be provided.
+In view of the interactive nature of the event, it was helpful that participants had a good command of the English language as no interpretation services was provided.

-Applications need to be submitted no later than October 10, 2017.
-Candidates will need to be approved by the CEF; selected candidates will be informed in the week after the application deadline.
+Applications were submitted by October 10, 2017.
+Candidates had to be approved by the CEF; the selected candidates were informed in the week after the application deadline.

-No fee will be charged for officials working in the public sector, and meals and refreshments will be provided during the event.
+No fee was charged for officials working in the public sector, and meals and refreshments were provided during the event.

-The costs of travel and accommodation for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Mongolia, Montenegro, Romania, and Ukraine will be covered by the Ministry of Finance of the Netherlands.
-Applications of additional self-funded candidates from the SEE region (and beyond) will be considered, as far as space permits.
+The costs of travel and accommodation for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Mongolia, Montenegro, Romania, and Ukraine were covered by the Ministry of Finance of the Netherlands.
+Additional participants from the CEF constituency (Albania, Kosovo, Montenegro) were sponsored by other sources,e.g.their sending or sponsoring institutions.

 Kori Udovički, Director at the Center for Advanced Economic Studies